-If the permission of a loaded, but not started, local application is set to false, start will return ok but the application will not be started until the permission is set to true.
+If the permission of a loaded, but not started, application is set to false, start will return ok but the application will not be started until the permission is set to true.

-If the permission of a running local application is set to false, the application will be stopped.
+If the permission of a running application is set to false, the application will be stopped.
 If the permission later is set to true, it will be restarted.

-If the application is distributed, setting the permission to false means that the application will be started at, or moved to, another node according to how it is configured.
+If the application is distributed, setting the permission to false means that the application will be started at, or moved to, another node according to how its distribution is configured (see load/2 above).